The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Proofs

 \begin{proof} We proof the claims as follows. \begin{enumerate}[label=\alph*)] \item Assume first that $K$ is injective, that is, $N=\{0\}$.
 Note that this implies that $m\geq n$.
 Applying Givens rotations, we can find an orthonormal matrix $Q\in \R^{m\times m}$ such that

 with $L\in\R^{m\times n}$ a lower triangular matrix (so that $L^T$ is an upper triangular matrix), that is, $L_{i,j}=0$ for $i<j$.
-Moreover, note that by injectivity of $K$, all diagonal elements of $L$ are nonzero.
-Using the transformation theorem for integrals with the transformation $x=Qy$ we find
+Moreover, by injectivity of $K$ we can assume without loss of generality that the first $n$ rows of $K$ are linearly independent, otherwise we may simply permute the columns of $K$ and analogously the functions $(\phi_i)_i$ in \eqref{def_poe}.
+Thus, $L_{i,i}\neq 0$ for $i=1,\dots,n$.
+Using the transformation theorem for integrals with the transformation $x=Qy$ we find that

 By the structure of $L$ as a lower triangular matrix, we can successively integrate the $\phi_i$ for $i=n,\dots,1$ leading to

 \item Assume now that $K$ is not injective and let $N=\ker(K)$.
 Let